Skip to content

 3. Your session is now shared with the CLI.
 Run windsurf devin attach from a terminal to connect.

-In the model picker dropdown, select “Adaptive.”
-Windsurf will route each prompt to the most cost-effective model capable of handling it.
-Useful when you are mixing simple autocomplete tasks with complex multi-step refactors in the same session.
+In the model picker dropdown, pick "Adaptive."
+Windsurf routes each prompt to the cheapest model that can actually handle it.
+This earns its keep when you are mixing trivial autocomplete and multi-step refactors in one session.

 Pricing note: Devin Local is included in all existing Windsurf plans at no extra charge.
 Devin Cloud usage is billed separately per-session; pricing is available on the Windsurf pricing page.